 Imagining the unthinkable: Patrick Canion has made plans to protect his children Charlotte, 23, and Alex, 26.
-Picture: Michael O'Brien with losing a child is unimaginable to those of us who have not endured it, financial planners know full well the financial and lifestyle toll of death at life's various stages.
+Picture: Michael O'Brien while the grief that comes with losing a child is unimaginable to those of us who have not endured it, financial planners know full well the financial and lifestyle toll of death at life's various stages.